GliderGeek/pocket2rm/README.md

 ```

 ## Remarkable software updates
-After a remarakble software update, you will need to rerun the install script:
+After a reMarkable software update, you will need to rerun the install script:

 ```
 ./install.sh